-And the older we are, the more likely we are to keep that home phone—almost 60% of people age 45 and older have a landline, according to the same report.
+And the older we are, the more likely we are to keep that home phone — almost 60% of people age 45 and older have a landline, according to the same report.

+If you’re not ready to give up your landline, you might be onto something.
 Here are eight reasons you might not want to cut that cord just yet.

 1. It’s a connection to your past